-Marvell Technology Group Ltd. (MRVL) CEO Matt Murphy on Q3 2021 Results - Earnings Call Transcript

 Great.
 Thanks, Ashish, and good afternoon, everyone.
 The third quarter was an exciting and exceptionally busy time for the Marvell team, as we hosted our 2020 Investor Day, and soon after announced plans for our transformational acquisition of Inphi.
 These were both significant events which continued to generate strong interest from the financial community.

 So before I discuss our quarterly results, let me summarize the growth strategy we articulated at our Investor Day, and the benefits we expect to drive from the combination with Inphi.
-During our Virtual Investor Day, we discussed the importance of choosing the right end market, building a larger base of key customers and driving technology platform leadership aligned with the most exciting growth drivers in the industry.
+During our Virtual Investor Day, we discussed the importance of choosing the right end market, building a larger base of key customers, and driving technology platform leadership aligned with the most exciting growth drivers in the industry.
 We discussed our focus on the data infrastructure market, a $110 billion total semiconductor opportunity for Marvell, of which we are currently servicing $16 billion, and that we expect to grow 50% faster than the TAM over the next few years.

 We showcased the expansion we expect to drive in our base of Tier 1 $100 million plus customers to a total of 13 over the next couple of years.
-We outlined the evolution of our technology roadmap to being first to market, with the 5-nanometer platform for portfolio wide leadership.
-We concluded with our compelling long-term growth vision focused on the 5G, cloud and automotive end markets.
+We outlined the evolution of our technology roadmap to being first to market with the 5-nanometer platform for portfolio wide leadership.
+We concluded with our compelling long-term growth vision focused on 5G, cloud, and automotive end markets.

 At the event, we also disclosed the number of new design wins, which we believe will contribute meaningfully towards revenue growth over the next several years.
 In 5G, we announced the second customer for OCTEON and the radio head, as well as two additional base station customers for Ethernet products.
 In the enterprise market, we announced a broader footprint for our Ethernet switches and PHYs at two Tier 1 North American networking OEMs.

 One of these OEMs also selected our next generation 5-nanometer OCTEON processors to replace their current x86 Solutions across their entire enterprise router platforms.
-In our storage business, we won a cloud data center, DIY SSD controller and announced a new Tier 1 NAND OEM for our merchant SSD controllers.
+In our storage business, we won a cloud datacenter, DIY SSD controller and announced a new Tier 1 NAND OEM for our merchant SSD controllers.

-Consistent with the strategy we discussed at Investor Day, on October 29, we announced our plans to combine with Inphi in a highly complementary and strategic transaction, and expected to accelerate our growth and leadership in the fast growing cloud and 5G markets.
+Consistent with the strategy we discussed at Investor Day, on October 29, we announced our plans to combine with Inphi in a highly complementary and strategic transaction and expected to accelerate our growth and leadership in the fast-growing cloud and 5G markets.

-Since the announcement, we have been able to discuss the benefits of this merger with employees, customers, partners and shareholders of both companies.
+Since the announcement, we have been able to discuss the benefits of this merger with employees, customers, partners, and shareholders of both companies.
 These discussions have further strengthened our conviction in all the key strategic elements of this exciting transaction.

 We've had the opportunity to meet with a broader cross section of Inphi employees and continue to be highly impressed with their depth of technical capability, focus on innovation, and seamless program execution.
 The Marvell and Inphi teams are well aligned from a cultural perspective with many shared values and core beliefs.

 Similar to the approach we've taken in our prior acquisitions, we are looking forward to integrating Inphi employees across all levels of the combined company.
-I can already sense that the sales, product management and engineering teams on both sides are chomping at the bit so they can start driving new revenue growth opportunities.
+I can already sense that the sales, product management, and engineering teams on both sides are chomping at the bit so they can start driving new revenue growth opportunities.

 Let's dig a little deeper into these opportunities, which we expect will result from the strong positions established by Marvell in 5G and Inphi and cloud.
-We believe that having a leading product at the heart of the customer's architecture is critical, as it sets the cadence of technology adoption and pulls along additional products into the full solution.
+We believe that having a leading product at the heart of the customer's architecture is critical as it sets the cadence of technology adoption and pulls along additional products into the full solution.
 We saw this play out effectively following the Cavium acquisition, and you are all now familiar with the significant increase in content and customer expansion we were able to drive in 5G, as a combined company.

-In base stations, the front, mid and backhaul connectivity is primarily optical.
+In base stations, the front, mid, and backhaul connectivity is primarily optical.
 And with the emergence of 5G, the speed and bandwidth of these links needs to increase substantially.
 Inphi’s high performance PAM4 and coherent DSP-based electro-optics solutions are perfectly aligned to deliver these higher speeds.
 We believe that Marvell's leadership in embedded processors for 5G infrastructure will better position Inphi to participate in the optical conductivity opportunity.

-In cloud, Inphi electro optics platform is critical to data center architecture, and they have established direct relationships with the industry's largest cloud infrastructure providers.
+In cloud, Inphi’s electro optics platform is critical to data center architecture, and they have established direct relationships with the industry's largest cloud infrastructure providers.
 Inphi's recent results and guidance illustrate the benefits of having a strong presence in the cloud market.

-For their third quarter of fiscal 2020, they reported revenue growth of 92% year-over-year and the organic portion of their business grew 57% year-over-year.
-We're excited to see that they expect to grow to continue in the fourth quarter with Inphi revenue guided to grow 82% year-over-year at the midpoint.
+For their third quarter of fiscal 2020, they reported revenue growth of 92% year over year, and the organic portion of their business grew 57% year over year.
+We're excited to see that they expect growth to continue in the fourth quarter with Inphi revenue guided to grow 82% year-over-year at the midpoint.

-Marvell also has a growing presence in the cloud market and merging with Inphi is expected to create multiple $100 million plus cloud customers for the combined company.
-We expect to drive numerous revenue growth opportunities for ASIC and DPUs with these large cloud customers.
+Marvell also has a growing presence in the cloud market, and merging with Inphi is expected to create multiple $100 million plus cloud customers for the combined company.
+We expect to drive numerous revenue growth opportunities for ASICs and DPUs with these large cloud customers.

-Within cloud data centers, we expect compute for AI and other use cases to increasingly required tailored solutions, resulting in an expansion of custom and ASIC opportunities for the combined company.
+Within cloud data centers, we expect compute for AI and other use cases to increasingly require tailored solutions, resulting in an expansion of custom and ASIC opportunities for the combined company.

-In cloud custom compute engines in ASIC are often connected directly to external optics, such as in a machine learning cluster.
-This presents a unique opportunity for the combined company to tightly integrate optics inside ASIC and custom compute processors, through onboard and co-package optics solutions.
+In cloud, custom compute engines in ASICs are often connected directly to external optics, such as in a machine learning cluster.
+This presents a unique opportunity for the combined company to tightly integrate optics inside ASICs and custom compute processors through onboard and co-packaged optics solutions.
 Cloud customers are particularly excited about this capability.

 In addition to the ASIC opportunities I just discussed, we expect similar benefits to Marvell's cloud DPU business.
-Today Marvell's DPUs or SmartNIC is standard product to cloud customers.
+Today, Marvell's DPUs or SmartNICs is standard product to cloud customers.
 In the short-term, we see a greater opportunity to win more business for our existing products.
 In the longer-term, we can provide higher value DPU solutions with tightly integrated onboard and co-package optics.

 Since announcing the deal, we have completed a number of initial meetings with key customers.
-While, any detailed joint roadmap discussions will need to wait until receipt of all regulatory approvals, customer reactions from the meeting so far have been extremely positive, and they have already identified multiple new opportunities for Marvell.
+While any detailed joint roadmap discussions will need to wait until receipt of all regulatory approvals, customer reactions from the meeting so far have been extremely positive, and they have already identified multiple new opportunities for Marvell.
 In fact, I've been personally involved in a number of these discussions, and I am now even more confident in the potential for new revenue growth opportunities.

 Let me move on now to our quarterly results and expectations.
-Revenue for the third quarter fiscal 2021 was $750 million, growing 3% sequentially and 13% year-over-year.
+Revenue for the third quarter of fiscal 2021 was $750 million, growing 3% sequentially and 13% year-over-year.
 Stronger than expected revenue growth from our networking business offset weaker than anticipated results from storage.
-Our GAAP loss per share was $0.03, our non-GAAP earnings per share was $0.25, growing 19% sequentially and 47% year-over-year.
+Our GAAP loss per share was $0.03, our non-GAAP earnings per share were $0.25, growing 19% sequentially and 47% year-over-year.

 I'm pleased with the growth in revenue and earnings we have been able to drive in the third quarter.
 We are projecting strong growth in the fourth quarter as demand from customers continues to increase.
 Our operations team is continuing to ramp production with our global supply chain partners.
 However, we have begun to experience a number of industry wide supply constraints affecting the type of high complexity products we provide for data infrastructure.